Career Timeline of Vivek Ramaswamy: Major Achievements and Milestones

 March 2015: Chairman of Tekmira Pharmaceuticals

-In September 2017, Axovant announced that intepirdine had failed in its large clinical trial, causing the company's value to plunge by 75% in one day.
+In September 2017, Axovant Sciences announced that intepirdine had failed in its large clinical trial, causing the company's value to plunge.

-In 2017, Roivant partnered with CITIC Private Equity and Ramaswamy struck a deal with Masayoshi Son in which SoftBank invested $1.1 billion in Roivant.
+In 2017, Roivant partnered with CITIC Private Equity of the Chinese state-owned CITIC Group to form Sinovant.
+In 2017, Ramaswamy also struck a deal with Masayoshi Son in which SoftBank invested $1.1 billion in Roivant.

-In 2018, Ramaswamy said he had no regrets about how Axovant handled intepirdine; in subsequent years, he expressed annoyance at criticism of the company.
+In 2018, Ramaswamy said he had no regrets about how Axovant handled the drug intepirdine, but later expressed regret over the outcome due to criticism.

-In 2018, an earlier iteration of RSV, the Roivant Foundation, was created.
+In 2018, an earlier iteration of Roivant Social Ventures (RSV), the Roivant Foundation, was created.

-In 2019, Roivant sold its stake in five subsidiaries to Sumitomo Dainippon Pharma, resulting in $175 million in capital gains for Ramaswamy.
+In 2019, Roivant sold its stake in five subsidiaries, including Enzyvant, to Sumitomo Dainippon Pharma; Ramaswamy made $175 million in capital gains from the sale.

 2020: Co-founded Chapter Medicare